gpeihong/Epileptic-Seizure-Recognition/README.md

 # Epileptic-Seizure-Recognition
-Individual project on healthcare data sciecne
+Individual project on healthcare data science

+### For code, please refer to the notebook file